Photo of Brendan Dolan-Gavitt

 Biography

-I'm a first year Ph.D. student at Georgia Tech, working in the Georgia Tech Information Security Center (GTISC).
-My interests lie in the area of systems security, and in particular finding ways to use virtualization to improve the security of commodity operating systems like Windows.
+I'm a sixth year Ph.D. student at Georgia Tech, working in the Georgia Tech Information Security Center (GTISC).
+My interests lie in the area of systems security, and in particular developing automated techniques for understanding computing systems and using that understanding to develop novel defenses.
 I am also active in the rapidly growing field of memory forensics, and have published papers on extracting forensically relevant information from images of RAM.
 I received my B.A. in Mathematics and Computer Science from Wesleyan University in 2006, and spent two years working as an information security analyst and researcher for the MITRE Corporation.
-Currently, I am co-advised by Dr. Jonathon Giffin and Dr. Wenke Lee.
+Currently, I am advised by Dr. Wenke Lee.

 Publications